rbolt13/covid-dashboard/README.md

 * `raw-data`: The raw data, and index file used to load them.

 * `clean-data`: Clean data used to create visuals and analysis.

+* `fig-functions`: The functions that create the data visuals.